exerpteam/odin-drop-in/docs/planning/FEATURE_BACKLOG.md

     *   **Details:**
         *   Extend `BillingFieldsConfig` to include `addressLine1`, `addressLine2`, `city`, `state`, `emailAddress`, `phoneNumber`.
         *   Core Stencil component needs to render necessary containers and pass config to `OdinPay.createCardForm()`.
-        *   Billing information collected should be included in the `paymentMethod.billingInformation` object within the `onSubmit` callback payload (verify with OdinPay.js).
+        *   **Verify and document the structure of the `billingInformation` object (or equivalent) within the `result.paymentMethod` payload returned by `OdinPay.js` when these fields are successfully submitted.
+Ensure the facade's `onSubmit` callback can potentially expose this data if needed by the host.**
     *   **Status:** Pending design/implementation for additional fields.

 *   **Field Customization (`placeholder`, `ariaLabel`):**